5G: Public perception

-Misinformation
+Information

 Health claims

 Public concern about the effects of wireless signals predates 5G technology.
 Similar concerns were raised about earlier mobile standards in the 1990s and 2000s.
-According to the Centers for Disease Control and Prevention (CDC), “exposure to intense, direct amounts of non-ionizing radiation may result in tissue damage due to heat.
-This is uncommon and mainly a workplace concern for those working with large sources of non-ionizing radiation.”
+According to the Centers for Disease Control and Prevention (CDC), "exposure to intense, direct amounts of non-ionizing radiation may result in tissue damage due to heat.
+This is uncommon and mainly a workplace concern for those working with large sources of non-ionizing radiation."

 Some critics argue that existing exposure limits are too lenient or influenced by industry lobbying.
 Claims that the use of 5G mobile networks can cause cancer are unsupported by scientific evidence.

 Several books making unverified claims about wireless health effects have been published.
 One, by Joseph Mercola, alleged links to ADHD, heart disease, and brain cancer.
 Mercola was criticized for promoting misinformation during the COVID-19 pandemic and warned by the Food and Drug Administration (FDA) for selling unapproved COVID-19 cures.

 According to The New York Times, controversy regarding 5G health effects partly originated from an unpublished 2000 report by physicist Bill P. Curry for the Broward County School Board, which incorrectly concluded that higher-frequency microwaves are absorbed more deeply by the brain.
 Later analyses showed that this was a misunderstanding of in vitro research results.
 Experts noted that millimeter-wave frequencies used by 5G cannot penetrate the skin or reach internal organs.

-In a 2019 article, the same newspaper reported that RT America promoted claims linking 5G to diseases such as brain cancer, infertility, and Alzheimer’s disease.
+In a 2019 article, the same newspaper reported that RT America promoted claims linking 5G to diseases such as brain cancer, infertility, and Alzheimer's disease.
 The network aired several such programs in 2019, later cited by numerous blogs and websites.

 In 2019, cities such as Brussels and Geneva temporarily halted 5G rollouts pending radiation assessments.
 The Swiss Telecommunications Association stated that studies had not demonstrated adverse health effects from 5G exposure.

 Similar debates occurred in the Netherlands, the United States, and the United Kingdom, where some municipalities briefly delayed deployments or issued precautionary statements.

 The Food and Drug Administration maintains that existing exposure limits for cellphone radiofrequency energy are sufficient to protect public health.

 Low-level electromagnetic fields (EMF) can have measurable biological effects in plants and animals, but research remains inconclusive about health risks to humans.
 A 2019 meta-analysis found that while many in vitro and in vivo studies detected biological responses to radiofrequency exposure, the evidence did not establish health risks.